DataDog/datadog-cloudfoundry-buildpack/docker/Readme.md

 ## Flask app

-The application is a simple flask application.
-It contains both tracing, dogstatsd and logs.
-The requirements.txt file contians the requirements
+This is a simple flask application demonstrating examples on tracing, dogstatsd and logs.
+The requirements.txt file contains the dependencies.

 ## Entrypoint